irkri/classically/README.md

-# CLASSIC
+# CLASSICALLY
-Classifier Comparison and Evaluation Tools
+Classifier Comparison and Feature Analysis Tools in Python

-A python package for the analysis of classification performance.
+A python package for the evaluation of classification performance.

 ## Applications